 The answer: reputational analytics.

-The three big carriers—AT&T, T-Mobile, and Verizon—each have their own distinct algorithms that determine risk and reputation of your phone number.
+The major carriers have their own distinct algorithms that determine risk and reputation of your phone number.

 They analyze a wide variety of call analytics that produce an overall risk score for your number.
 The higher the risk score, the more likely your number will be flagged as scam likely on a recipient's phone.